 Another perk of having a sunroom as a home office – the fact that daylight can make you 18 percent more productive.
 If you solely use the space for work, you’ll also get to take advantage of the IRS Home Office Deduction when tax time rolls around.

 You don’t have to be working from home at all to benefit from a home office – this space is great as a home base for your computer, laptop and tablet.
 It can also play an important role in storing important documents and office supplies.

-The organization of the space will ultimately depend on how big of a sunroom you have, but even small, narrow sunroom spaces can fit a small desk and chair and benefit from the flexibility of separate filing cabinets or cube storage placed throughout the space.
+The organization of the space will ultimately depend on how big of a sunroom you have, but even small, narrow sunroom spaces can fit a small desk and comfortable desk chair and benefit from the flexibility of separate filing cabinets or cube storage placed throughout the space.
 Larger sunrooms may be able to accommodate bigger desks with built-in storage.
-Whether you opt for a desk placement that gives you a view out of one of the windows, or toward the middle of the space surrounded by light from several windows, you’re sure to love your sunroom as a home office.
+Whether you opt for a desk placement with a window seat that gives you a view of the scenery outside, or toward the middle of the space surrounded by light from several windows, you’re sure to love your sunroom as a home office.

 Questions?
 Contact Us

 Using a Sunroom as a Family Room or Living Room